 Ignition Interlock Laws in Missouri

-The offender must serve 30 days of the DWI-related suspension or revocation before obtaining the LDP license.
-In cases where driving privileges are revoked for refusing a chemical test, offenders must serve 90 days of the revocation.
+- You must serve 30 days of your DWI-related suspension or revocation before obtaining the LDP license.
+In cases of refusal to take a chemical test, you must serve 90 days of the revocation

 - For first offense, you usually do not have to stop driving with a suspended license if you install an ignition interlock device